ArthurSonzogni/chromiumos-platform2/debugd/docs/log_entries.md

 ## framebuffer

+## fwupd_log

+Logs printed from [fwupd] daemon execution.

 ## fwupd_state

+Current state of the system as reported by [fwupd] daemon.

 ## fwupd_version

-The fwupd client and daemon versions.
+The [fwupd] client and daemon versions.

 ## hammerd